openAMRobot/OpenAMR_UI_package/README.md

 **Controlling the robot with joystick (Optional):**

 When you move the joystick, UINode sends the **geometry\_msgs/Twis** message to the topic “**/cmd\_vel**” and it will be parsed in other nodes that release the movement.

-*   **Joystick control:** this feature might be available, enabling you to directly steer the robot using a joystick interface on the map page (if supported by your specific robot platform).

 **Top bar information:**